decision-labs/spacialdb-devcenter/pages/Heroku.md

 ## Local setup

-To try out the basic connection locally you can try saving the above script and calling with the `SPACIALDB_URL` environment variable set.
-If you save the script to a file called `test_spacialdb_connection.rb`
+To try out the basic connection locally you can try saving the above script and setting the `SPACIALDB_URL` environment variable when running it.
+For example, if you save the script to a file called `test_spacialdb_connection.rb` then try this to test your connection:

 ```console
 $ SPACIALDB_URL='postgres://{username}:{password}@beta.spacialdb.com:{port}/{database}' ruby test_spacialdb_connection.rb
 Connection to SpacialDB established.
 ```

-## Ruby on Rails

-Coming soon...

-## Sinatra

-Coming soon...

-## Rack apps

-Coming soon...

 Further reading: